jiajie789/ESHAPE/README.md

 # Install

-This software is developed using MATLAB 2016a and can be downloaded from the following website: https://github.com/pdc789/ESHAPE or https://www.scidb.cn/en/anonymous/bTJRakVm.
+This software is developed using MATLAB 2016a and can be downloaded from the following website: https://github.com/pdc789/ESHAPE (not including "installer_ESHAPE.exe") or https://www.scidb.cn/en/anonymous/bTJRakVm (including "installer_ESHAPE.exe").
 After downloading, extract all the files from 'ESHAPE.zip' into a folder named 'ESHAPE'.
 Two selection:

 (1) For the MATLAB environment: Locate the 'ESHAPE.m' file and run it using MATLAB 2016a or later.
 This action will guide you to the main program interface.